Singularity (operating system)

 Singularity is an experimental operating system developed by Microsoft Research between July 9, 2003, and February 7, 2015.
 It was designed as a high dependability OS in which the kernel, device drivers, and application software were all written in managed code.
 Internal security uses type safety instead of hardware memory protection.

 Operation

-The lowest-level x86 interrupt dispatch code is written in assembly language and C. Once this code has done its job, it invokes the kernel, which runtime system and garbage collector are written in Sing# (an extended version of Spec#, itself an extension of C#) and runs in unprotected mode.
+The lowest-level x86 interrupt dispatch code is written in assembly language and C. Once this code has done its job, it invokes the kernel, where the runtime system and garbage collector are written in Sing Sharp (Sing#) (an extended version of Spec Sharp (Spec#), itself an extension of C#) and runs in unprotected mode.
 The hardware abstraction layer is written in C++ and runs in protected mode.
 There is also some C code to handle debugging.
 The computer's basic input/output system (BIOS) is invoked during the 16-bit real mode bootstrap stage; once in 32-bit mode, Singularity never invokes the BIOS again, but invokes device drivers written in Sing#.
 During installation, Common Intermediate Language (CIL) opcodes are compiled into x86 opcodes using the Bartok compiler.